SneaksAndData/github-actions/README.md

 Create pull request in repository

 **NOTES**:
-1) If deploy environment is not equal to `test`, this action creates pull request and merge it.
+1) If deploy environment is not equal to `test`, this action creates pull request and merges it.
 Otherwise, it only pushes a new branch.

 ### Inputs